DrNotThatEvil/PyDuaRGB/docs/animation_queue_behaviour.md

 accepted.

 The check compares the `QueueItem` to be added with the `QueueItem` at the top of the queue.
-If new `QueueItem` has a higher or equal `runlevel` value it will be accepted, else it will be rejected.
+If the new `QueueItem` has a higher or equal `runlevel` value it will be accepted, else it will be rejected.
 `QueueItem` objects also have a option to allow any runlevel to surpass them using the `allow_lower_runlevel` flag.

 ### How is this usefull?
 Take the example mentioned above 'Ensuring the ledstrip to be off'.
-We would push a `QueueItem` with a the color black and a high runlevel to the `AnimationQueue` this would prevent apps using lower runlevels from pushing their animations to the ledstrip.
+We would push a `QueueItem` with the color black and a high runlevel to the `AnimationQueue` this would prevent apps using lower runlevels from pushing their animations to the ledstrip.
 As soon as you want your ledstrip to resume normal operation you would push a `QueueItem` with a higher `runlevel` then the previous one and set it's `allow_lower_runlevel` flag to true.
-This ensures that the new `QueueItem` can be added but also ensures apps using lower runlevels can push animations again.
+This ensures that the new `QueueItem` can be added but also ensures that apps (using lower runlevels) can push animations once again.

 ## Design considerations
 ### Decide runlevels
-When designing your app decide how important the animations comming from your app are.
+When designing your app decide how important the animations coming from your app are.
 Are they of LOW, MODERATE or HIGH importance?
-Using this decide what runlevels you find appropriate to run use for your animations.
-Keep in mind that users might want to mute your apps animations (by pushing animations with a higher runlevels) give them the ability to do so.
+Using this decide what runlevels you find appropriate to use for your animations.
+Keep in mind that users might want to mute your apps animations (by pushing animations with higher runlevels) give them the ability to do so.

 ### Keep the queue tidy
-When you push animations to the queue previous animations poped from the queue.
-If your app pushes notifications for example it's your apps resposibilty to restore the previously playing animation.
-You can do this by getting the current animation using the JSONRPC method `API_CALL` saving it localy and pushing it to the queue again after pushing your animation.
+When you push animations to the queue previous animations are pop'ed from the queue.
+If your app pushes notifications for example it's your apps responsibility  to restore the previously playing animation.
+You can do this by getting the current animation using the JSONRPC method `API_CALL` saving it locally and pushing it to the queue again after pushing your animation.
+That way the previous animation will play again after your animation.